Dimokus88/kyve/chain/README.md

 $binary q bank balances $address
 ```

-You can delegate the remaining tokens to yourself, but leave 1,000,000 uacre to pay for transaction gas:
+You can delegate the remaining tokens to yourself, but leave 1 000 000 000 tkyve to pay for transaction gas:

 ```
 $binary tx staking delegate $valoper <amount>$denom --from $address --chain-id $chain --fees 555$denom -y